Ebel was honored with the Mari-Rae Sopper Spirit Award and Hance was named the Outstanding Senior Gymnast.

 It is the fourth career honor for the Falcon's team captain.

 Jessica Wallander (most improved) and Shannen Kelly (top freshman) were also honored.

 The meet will run from April 12-14 in Shreveport, La.

-PERSONAL: Daughter of Geoffrey and Cynthia Hance...has one older sister, Madora...nickname is "Nay"...majoring in management and earning a minor in Chinese...future career plans include the LEAP program and attending law school...served as Honor NCO...named to the Athletic Director's List during all four semesters...enjoys outdoor sports (kayaking, hiking, biking, etc.)...favorite event is the uneven bars...has a corn snake...has been to China twice...has gone scuba diving in the Cayman Islands...served as Logistics Cadre during Expeditionary Survival and Evasion Training (ESET) over the summer...member of Cadet Squadron 36.
+PERSONAL: Daughter of Geoffrey and Cynthia Hance...has one older sister, Madora...nickname is "Nae"...majoring in management and earning a minor in Chinese...future career plans include becoming an acquisitions officer...served as Obstacle Course cadre during Basic Cadet Training (summer 2013), the Executive Officer during Air Force Sports Camps (summer 2013) and Logistics cadre during Expeditionary Survival and Evasion Training (summer 2012)...also served as the Honor NCO, Honor Officer, Cadet-in-Charge of "Coats for Kids" and Form 94 Cadet-in-Charge for squadron...named to the Athletic Director's List during all six semesters...also named to the Dean's List (two semesters), Commandant's List (one semester) and Superintendent's List (one semester)...hobbies include baking and outdoor sports (hiking, biking, etc.)...favorite event is the uneven bars...has a corn snake...has been to China twice...has gone scuba diving in the Cayman Islands...worked Sports Camps and the BCT Obstacle Course over the summer...member of Cadet Squadron 36.